frederico-alves/phonebook/README.md

-## Further help
+## Further Informaion

-To get more help on the Phonebook project please feel free to message me or email to fredericoalvesJS@gmail.com or contact@fredericoalves.uk
+To get more information on the Phonebook project please feel free to message me or email to fredericoalvesJS@gmail.com or contact@fredericoalves.uk